nguyenquanltdd/Sky-loyalty-framework/doc/userguide/reward_campaigns/menu/introduction.rst

 Redeemed rewards
 ****************

-Lists all redeemed rewards with additional information who and when redeemed reward and it’s status – delivered or used.
+*Lists all redeemed rewards with additional information who and when redeemed reward and it’s status – delivered or used*

 .. image:: /userguide/_images/redeemed_rewards2.png
    :alt:   Redeemed rewards